Now this is an article I was born to write. Finding a good cheap mountain bike is one of my personal strengths.

 Final thoughts

 So that’s it.
-Another guide done and dusted.
 But I would like to say this before I go.
-First of all, thanks for reading this far.
-I know it was a lot of information to take onboard.
-But hopefully it will set you right.
-Secondly, I want to say this: The bike you ride does not determine how good you are as a rider out on the trail.
-How much fun you have out on the trail is not determined by good you are as a rider.
+The bike you ride does not determine how good you are as a rider out on the trail.
+How much fun you have out on the trail is not determined by how good you are as a rider.
 How much fun you have is down to you.
 The bike you ride is almost immaterial.
 Just enjoy it.

-17 thoughts on “Expert Biker Explains How To Find Good Cheap Mountain Bikes”
+17 thoughts on “Expert Biker Tips On How To Find Good Cheap Mountain Bikes”

 Dude you are awesome and could write for the new York Times lol you educated me more than anything else has while I research this type of stuff for years thank you so much for your amazing article and happy biking !